 Now that we got that out of our way, let’s take a look at the benefits and disadvantages of each of these systems one should keep in mind when choosing a headless CMS for your next project.

 Get the exclusive Jamstack web dev case studies (and more) in your mailbox!

 Traditional CMS platforms such as WordPress for example, have limited versioning which means they either track single object graphs or maintain clunky data structures (especially when used with complex visual builder solutions).

 Nothing wrong with this approach for basic content management needs, for example, for blogs or very simple websites.
 But not for a multi-asset digital experience which is a necessity for most brands nowadays.

 Contrary to traditional CMS models, Git allows developers to have their own local and intermediary Git branches, all born from a parent repository.

 Distributing the versioning and workflow is fast and easy!

 With the Git-based system, devs can work locally and still be part of the CMS.
 This means that the devs can use the tools they prefer and work with daily, with no restraint.

-And thanks to branches you can create preview and almost unlimited staging environments which makes development easier in general.
+And thanks to branches you can create previews and almost unlimited staging environments which make development easier in general.
 Both developers and authors can experiment and work on major features and site enhancements.